Frequently Asked Questions

 What is the history of the AFRL Minority Leaders - Research Collaboration Program (ML-RCP)?

-The ML-RCP was created by AFRL in 2005 and has since served 750 students, 200 faculty participants, and 37 partner universities.
-Beyond conducting research aligned with AFRL interests, the ML-RCP aims to increase the research capacity of the institutions it serves, enabling institutions and faculty to seek out independently obtained funds from AFRL and Department of Defense (DoD).
-This successful program continues to support institutions and faculty participants.
-Any MSI can join the ML-RCP and receive access to an array of benefits, including project funding.
-AFRL entered into a cooperative research agreement with The Ohio State University (Ohio State) in 2020 to facilitate the AFRL ML-RCP.
+The ML-RCP was created by AFRL in 2005 and has since served 1000 students, 350 faculty participants, and 43 partner universities.
+Beyond conducting research aligned with AFRL interests, the ML-RCP aims to increase the research capacity of the member enabling institutions and faculty to seek out independently obtained funds from AFRL and Department of Defense (DoD).
+This successful program continues to support institutions and faculty and student participants.
+Any Minority Serving Institution (MSI) can join the ML-RCP and receive access to an array of benefits, including project funding.
+AFRL entered into a cooperative research agreement with The Ohio State University (OSU) in 2020 to facilitate the AFRL ML-RCP.

 How is this program financially supported by AFRL?